kellya/poke/README.md

 Poke.sh assumes that the theme you are modifying already has a block for Disqus chatting.
 It uses this as an anchor to figure out where to inject cactus.chat
 If the theme templates don't include Disqus, then you'll have to manually do it.

-It uses the `{{output_file}}` template variable to create a unique comment section for each page.
+It uses the `{{article.slug}}` template variable to create a unique comment section for each page.
 Whatever your pelican outputs as page.html will be the address generated for each post.
 Typically that would be the title of the page, or the slug.
-So if you have a page with the title "this is a test", that will create 'output/this-is-a-test.html'.
-The cactus_script.html will generate a room id like `#comments_your.domain_this-is-a-test.html:yourhomeserver.domain`
+So if you have a page with the title "this is a test", the cactus_script.html will generate a room id like `#comments_your.domain_this-is-a-test:yourhomeserver.domain`

+This also means that it is possible to set the ``slug`` metadata in your file to control the output, if you wish for it to differ from the page title.

 ## How do I use this?